MicrosoftDocs/nav-content/dynamics-nav-app/finance-results-of-the-transfer.md

 ---
-    title: Results of the Transfer | Microsoft Docs
+    title: Results of the Transfer
     description: This topic describes what happens after you transfer general ledger entries to cost entries.